 - Adjust the thermostat: You can keep your air conditioner at a higher temperature than you may think and still feel refreshed.
-Blowing fans, wearing lightweight clothing, and using ice packs will help you cool down and allow you to bump up the temperature on your AC.
+Blowing ceiling fans, wearing lightweight clothing, and using ice packs will help you cool down and allow you to bump up the temperature on your AC unit.
 Even a one-degree change helps save energy.

 - Use a programmable thermostat: A programmable thermostat allows you to adjust the temperature based on a schedule.
 You can create a schedule to keep the temperature at one reading during the day and another at night as well as when you are away and when you arrive home.

 - Use the energy saver function: When the room reaches your desired temperature, the compressor will shut off, but the fan will not, leading to home energy waste.
 Units with an energy saver function turn off the fan too.

 Maintaining Your Air Conditioning System

 Basic maintenance of your air conditioner is simple enough to do on your own.
 Here are four tasks you can perform on a regular basis:

 - Clean the filter: Look at your filter at least once a month to see if it’s clogged with particles.
 If it’s disposable, throw it out and purchase a new one.
 If it’s reusable, vacuum the debris, wash it in soapy water, let it dry, and put it back in your unit.

 - Clear the outdoor unit: Investigate your outdoor condenser to see if there is grass, weeds, and leaves around it.
 Remove this debris so the unit can work efficiently.